sejpalkalpesh/eth-signer/README.md

 KeyId: af8929db-010c-4476-00X0-0X00000X00X0
 Eth Address: 0x40532E26c7100D72ee1CF91Ed65b44A4aEAC2b0f
 ```
-Step - 3 : Send a new transaction using web3, boto3 and eth-signer
+Step - 3: Send a new transaction using web3, boto3, and eth-signer
-> Example 1: Transfer 0.01 ETH from AWS KMS managed Ethereum Account to another Ethereum Account. ( Please, do make you have sufficient balance in Account before executing the example code.)
+> Example 1: Transfer 0.01 ETH from AWS KMS managed Ethereum Account to another Ethereum Account. ( Please, do make you have sufficient balance in the Account before executing the example code.)
 ```python
 import boto3
 from eth_signer.signer import AWSKMSKey